 Training materials, books, computer equipment, and other supplies are selected by CoEd's Guatemala staff with oversight from local Rotarians.
 Beginning 9 months prior to the submission of this application, community needs analyses were conducted by local Rotarians and CoEd.
 These visits evaluated each community's needs and each school's capacity and willingness to participate in the program.
-After these meetings, CoEd staff continue to work in conjunction with representatives from the benefiting schools to adapt the individual projects to each school's specific resources and educational level, including determining exact product needs such as number of textbooks, type of computing equipment, educational level of storybooks for the primary literacy program, etc.
+After these meetings, CoEd staff continue to work in conjunction with representatives from the benefiting schools to adapt the individual projects to each school's specific resources and educational level, including determining exact product needs such as number of textbooks, type of computing equipment, educational level of children's literature for the Culture of Reading Program, etc.

 Once the exact needs are known, CoEd staff members in Guatemala compare market prices from at least three local suppliers to ensure the lowest price and therefore, the best possible use of Global Grant funds.
-All products (books, computers, and other supplies) are purchased locally, which both supports Guatemala's economy and avoids the need to ship materials and clear customs.
+Guatemala La Reforma Rotarians review these quotes and authorize purchases before they are made.
+All products (textbooks, children's literature, computers, and other supplies) are purchased locally, which both supports Guatemala's economy and avoids the need to ship materials and clear customs.